abdifatahAbdulkadir/abdifatahAbdulkadir/README.md

 - 🔭 I’m looking for fullstack or java development position.
 - 🤔 I’m currently learning Nodejs and get better on the backend.
-- ⚡ Fun fact: I play games, football and do IoT on the side.
+- ⚡ Fun fact: I play games, football and do IoT staff on the side.

 ## Language And Tools:~